 Speaking of tracking data… the whole point of an MVP (or MVW in this case) is to capture data so you can find what works and what doesn’t.
 In order to be able to capture this information, you need to set up analytics and goal tracking.

 The key is to make sure you have goals set up based on whatever action you want people to take.
-If you’re an ecommerce store, you need to be sure you have ecommerce checkout setup.
+If you’re an eCommerce store, you need to be sure you have an eCommerce checkout set up.
 Make sure it’s a goal.
-Make sure the whole package is working correctly, because you have to accurately track conversions (aka sales) – if you are using a minimally viable payment solution like PayPal or Gumroad – this might mean simply setting the thank you page redirect.
+Make sure the whole package is working correctly because you have to accurately track conversions (aka sales) – if you are using a minimally viable payment solution like PayPal or Gumroad – this might mean simply setting the thank you page redirect.

 If you’re looking for email opt-ins, make that a goal.
-Any action you’re looking at as a conversion, set it up in Google Analytics for tracking.
-And like ecommerce sales, you don’t have to get fancy.
-This might mean setting your MailChimp thank you page redirect as the sign up goal.
+Set up any action you’re looking at as a conversion in Google Analytics for tracking.
+And like eCommerce sales, you don’t have to get fancy.
+This might mean setting your MailChimp thank you page redirect as the sign-up goal.

 If you plan on marketing your website (which you should), you should also link Google Analytics to Google AdWords and set up a retargeting audience with Google Analytics.
 And lastly, you should set up a Facebook Ads account and place a retargeting (audience pixel) cookie on your website.
 And learn what exactly Google Analytics does.